vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 ## VMware ESXi versus VMware ESX

 With the release of VMware Cloud Foundation 9.0 the name of the VMware Hypervisor was changed from ESXi back to ESX.
-Documents such as this, which use information that span a range of release versions, may use the names ESXi and ESX interchangeably, or refer to the hypervisor solely as ESX for simplicity.
-Unless you are running VMware vSphere 4.1, please consider both ESXi and ESX to be the same, and use the product version to determine applicability to your environment.
+Documents such as this, which use information that spans a range of release versions, may use the names ESXi and ESX interchangeably, or refer to the hypervisor solely as ESX for simplicity.
+Unless you are running VMware vSphere 4.1, consider both ESXi and ESX to be the same.
+Use the product version to determine applicability to your environment.

 ## Augmented Backus-Naur Form (ABNF)